reactioncommerce/reaction-component-library/src/components/TextInput/v1/TextInput.md

 ```
 Read Only / Disabled

-A disabled input is used when an action needs to be taken in before a button can be enabled.
-A user us unable to input information into a disabled input.
-Passing the `isReadOnly` prop to enabled read only / disabled state.
+A disabled input is used when an action needs to be taken before the input can be enabled.
+A user is unable to input information into a disabled input.
+Pass the `isReadOnly` prop to enabled read only / disabled state.
 ```jsx
 <div style={{ display: "flex" }}>
   <div style={{ border: "1px solid #cccccc", flex: "1 1 auto", padding: "1rem" }}>